Superfluids in expanding backgrounds and attractor times: Introduction

 In this work, we employ the formalism of \cite{Mitra:2020hbj}, which builds on the Son-Nicolis approach \cite{Son:2002zn,Nicolis:2011cs}.
 The central premise is that we dynamically couple a $U(1)$ scalar field to a fluid in an expanding background, whose dissipation is governed by the M\" uller-Israel-Stewart (MIS) framework \cite{mueller,israel}.
 The potential of the scalar field is chosen such that the mass term is dependent on the energy density of the fluid, changing sign as the system passes a critical value.
-The expansion of the background metric cools the system, eventually leading to the symmetry of the scalar field to be spontaneously broken (see Fig~\ref{fig:potential_visualization}).
+The expansion of the background metric cools the system, eventually leading to the symmetry of the scalar field to be spontaneously broken, resulting in a transition from the normal fluid phase to the superfluid phase (see Fig~\ref{fig:potential_visualization}).

 More concretely, we study the boost-invariant Bjorken \cite{Bjorken:1982qr} and Gubser flow \cite{Gubser:2010ze,Gubser:2010ui} (see also the related exact solutions in boost-invariant superfluid flows \cite{Rodgers:2022fuv}), both of which have seen successful phenomenological exploitation in heavy ion physics \cite{Romatschke:2017ejr,Giacalone:2019ldn}, as well as the Friedmann–Lema\^ itre–Robertson–Walker (FLRW) background \cite{Wald:1984rg}, a cornerstone for describing the evolution of the early universe \cite{Hinshaw_2013}.
 For a guide to the metrics used, see Fig.~\ref{fig:metrics}.
 In these backgrounds, depending on the initial conditions, we see that the evolution of the superfluid is dictated by the hydrodynamic attractor with unbroken symmetry at intermediate times, while at late times the system approaches one of the symmetry breaking fixed points.